The Children’s Action Plan is a cross-sector programme established to protect vulnerable children by proactively reducing child abuse and neglect.

 For more information see the State Services Commission resources Better Public Services: Supporting vulnerable children.

-The White Paper for Vulnerable Children 2012 introduced new legislation the Vulnerable Children Act 2014 to better protect vulnerable children and changes to other legislation - the Children, Young Persons, and Their Families Act 1989 and the KiwiSaver Act 2006.
+The White Paper for Vulnerable Children 2012 introduced new legislation, the Vulnerable Children Act 2014, to better protect vulnerable children and changes to other legislation – the Oranga Tamariki Act 1989 (formerly the Children, Young Persons, and Their Families Act 1989) and the KiwiSaver Act 2006.

-The Vulnerable Children Act 2014 introduces the following changes:
+The Vulnerable Children Act 2014 introduced the following changes.

 - Chief Executives of the New Zealand Police, Ministries of Education, Justice, Social Development and the Director-General of Health are accountable to Ministers for developing and implementing a cross-agency plan on vulnerable children, which is to be reported on.